topij/vipunen-market-analysis/README.md

 The analysis typically produces:

 1. An **Excel file** containing multiple sheets with detailed analysis results (total volumes, volumes by qualification, detailed provider market data, CAGR, etc.).
+The names of the sheets and the column headers within them are configurable via `config.yaml` (see Configuration section).
 See [Excel Export Documentation](docs/EXCEL_EXPORT.md).
 2. A **PDF report (`visualizations.pdf`)** saved in a `plots` subdirectory within the main output folder.
 This PDF contains multiple pages, each displaying a plot with a 16:9 aspect ratio.
 The plots include:
     *   Total student volumes over time (Stacked Area Chart)
     *   Market share evolution for top competitors within active qualifications (Line Charts - one per qualification)
     *   Institution's market share across active qualifications over time (Heatmap)
     *   Year-over-year market growth/decline for active qualifications (Horizontal Bar Chart)
     *   Market share gainers/losers for active qualifications (Horizontal Bar Charts - one per qualification)
-    *   Treemap showing institution's market share vs. qualification size for the reference year.
+    *   Treemap showing institution's market share vs. qualification size for the reference year (Static plot using Matplotlib/Squarify).
     *   *(Note: The "Heatmap with Marginals" plot is currently excluded from the PDF output.)*
 3. Console logs detailing the analysis progress.